 Transition elements react with elements like nitrogen, hydrogen, boron, etc to form interstitial compounds.
 The smaller sized atoms get trapped in between the interstitial spaces of the metal lattices.
 These interstitial compounds are non-stoichiometric in nature.
 So they cannot be given any definite formula.
-Weak Vander Waals forces of attraction is responsible for holding smaller sized elements in interstitial spaces of transition elements.
+Weak Vander Waals forces of attraction are responsible for holding smaller sized elements in interstitial spaces of transition elements.
 The interstitial compounds have the same chemical properties as the parent metals.
-But they differ in physical properties such as hardness and density.
+But they differ in physical properties, such as hardness and density.

 Physical and chemical properties

 The physical and chemical properties of the interstitial compounds are as follows.

 - These compounds are chemically inert in nature.

 - These compounds have very high melting points (Greater than that of the parent transition metals).

 - The conductivity exhibited by them is similar to their parent metal.